-Plan B emergency contraception is available over-the-counter and used by thousands of women a year.
+Plan B emergency contraception is available over-the-counter and is used by thousands of women each year.
 But does taking it increase a woman’s risk of cancer?

 Millions of women have taken Plan B, a form of emergency contraception; it has become even more popular in the decade-plus that it has been available without a prescription.
-The single-dose pill is used to prevent pregnancy and is 95 percent effective when taken within 24 hours of having unprotected sex and 89 percent effective when taken within three days.
+The single-dose pill is used to prevent pregnancy and is 95% effective when taken within 24 hours of having unprotected sex and 89% effective, when taken within three days.

 Plan B contains a high dose of levonorgestrel, a synthetic form of the hormone progesterone.
 It wards off pregnancy by preventing ovulation, interfering with the fertilization process and/or preventing a fertilized egg from implanting in the lining of a woman’s uterus.

-According to the U.S. Centers for Disease Control and Prevention, between 2006 to 2010, of sexually active women between the ages of 15 and 44, 11 percent (5.8 million women) had taken the morning-after pill, and of those women, 59 percent had used it once and 4 percent twice.
+According to the Centers for Disease Control and Prevention, between 2006 and 2010, of the sexually active women between the ages of 15 and 44, 11% (5.8 million women) had taken the morning-after pill, and of those women, 59% had used it once and 4% had used it twice.

 So, does Plan B increase a woman’s risk of cancer?

 Before we look at those risks in-depth, it’s important to remember that some birth control pills contain progestin and estrogen, while Plan B only contains progestin.
 Also, birth control pills are typically used on an ongoing basis, sometimes for many years, whereas Plan B is not intended to be used regularly.